Greater Katy: Christianity

 The original City of Katy became known as the "City of Churches" due to the role of religion in daily life.
 As of 2016 the city had about 15 churches.
 The first church established in the city was First Baptist Church, and other churches in the city include St. Bartholomew the Apostle Catholic Church, Katy First United Methodist Church, Alief Baptist Church, and Parkway Fellowship Church.

 In addition, several churches have been established in unincorporated areas in nearby Greater Katy.
 Epiphany of the Lord Catholic Church, in unincorporated Harris County, opened in 1981.
 In 1984 a Molotov cocktail damaged the church building.
 The church building received several additions.
 Jack Dinkins was the pastor in 2010.
 As of 2018 Tom Lam is the pastor of Epiphany of the Lord.
 St. Edith Stein Catholic Church, in unincorporated Harris County, on 20 acre of land adjacent to the Westfield subdivision, opened in September 1999.
 The Archdiocese of Galveston-Houston bought the site in March 1999.
 The church's 100-seat 15000 sqft sanctuary and 20000 sqft Formation Center were scheduled to be completed in early March 2004 for a total of $5.8 million.
 Other buildings were to be erected at a later time.
 Prior to the opening of the permanent facilities, the church was housed in Katy ISD buildings.
 In 2002 about 600 families were registered at St. Edith Stein.
 By 2006 the number of families was about 1,400.
 St. Faustina Catholic Church, in nearby Fulshear in Fort Bend County, is in proximity to Cinco Ranch and is popular with Greater Katy's Venezuelan population.
 The church has Spanish worship services, and occupies a 1,600-seat building on 24 acre of land in Cross Creek Ranch.
 St. Faustina was established in 2014 to relieve Epiphany of the Lord and St. Bartholomew as suburban growth had increased the number of area residents.
 Initially, masses were held in Joe Hubenak Elementary School, a Lamar Consolidated Independent School District facility.
 In 2017 it moved into its current building.

 Greater Katy's first Catholic senior high school, Saint John XXIII High School, opened in 2004, and the first Catholic grade school, Epiphany of Our Lord Catholic School, was under development in 2016.

+There is one pro-LGBTQ church on the west side of the Houston metropolitan area, First Christian Church (FCC) Katy.